ndunnage/hadoop-tools/README.md

-## Creating Azure Virutal Machines for a CDH CLuster
+## Creating Azure Virutal Machines for a CDH Cluster
 This project contains a bunch of shell scripts and tools for working on Azure with Cloudera CDH.
 The Azure directory contains the Azure VM creation and attach storage script

 To begin with install Windows Azure cross platform cli tools https://github.com/WindowsAzure/azure-sdk-tools-xplat